ananmaysuri/Skin-Disease-Detection-App/README.md

 And also the given types of allergies and skin diseases:

-1. Acne-and-Rosacea-Photos
+1. Acne and Rosacea Photos

-2. Cellulitis-Impetigo-and-other-Bacterial-Infections
+2. Eczema and Atopic Dermatitis Photos

-3. Eczema-and-Atopic-Dermatitis-Photos
+3. Nail Fungus and other Nail Disease

-4. Nail-Fungus-and-other-Nail-Disease
+4. Scabies Lyme Disease and other Infestations and Bites

 # Application/Deployment: